fdupoux/fsarchiver/website/content/installation/_index.md

 ```

 ### installation on arch-linux (using pacman)
-There is now an official package for fsarchiver in arch-linux: for both
+There is now an official package for fsarchiver in ArchLinux: for both
 [i686](http://www.archlinux.org/packages/extra/i686/fsarchiver/) and
 [x86_64](http://www.archlinux.org/packages/extra/x86_64/fsarchiver/).
 You can install it with the following command: